-1. Original research papers (Regular Papers)
+1. Original research papers (Research Papers)

-2. Review articles
+2. Review articles (Review Papers)

-3. Short Communications
+3. Short communications

 4.Letters to the Editor